JaneliaSciComp/SongExplorer/README.md

 /groups/MyLab`.
 With Docker you'll additionally need to open the preferences panel and configure file sharing to bind "/groups".

-* Set the `SONGEXPLORER` environment variable plus the `songexplorer` alias on both your workstation and the server to point to this same image.
+* Set the `SONGEXPLORER_BIN` environment variable plus the `songexplorer` alias on both your workstation and the server to point to this same image.

 * You might need an RSA key pair.
 If so, you'll need to add `-[v|B] ~/.ssh:/root/.ssh` to `SONGEXPLORER_BIN`.